Skip to content

 What is a crypto wallet?

 A crypto wallet is a mechanism that can be used to interact with digital assets on a blockchain network.
 In simple terms, when you own cryptocurrency, it will be stored in a wallet.
-There are three major types of crypto wallets.
-These are software, hardware, and paper wallets.
+There are three major types of crypto wallets: software, hardware, and paper.

 Software wallets are more common as they are considered more convenient for users to interact with different cryptocurrencies.
 Hardware wallets, on the other hand, offer more security as they have no connection to the internet.
+However, this makes them a little less accessible.
 Lastly, paper wallets refer to keys being printed on a physical piece of paper and hidden in a secure location.
-Later on in this article, each of these wallet options will be explained in further detail.

 How does a crypto wallet work?

-All units of cryptocurrency in existence are stored in crypto wallets.
+All units of cryptocurrency in existence are stored on the blockchain, which can typically only be accessed through crypto wallets.
 Each of these wallets has a key to unlock and access the funds inside.
 No matter what type of wallet you have, your keys are how you access your crypto.
-There are two types of keys you get when you sign up for a wallet, a public key and a private key.
-Your public key is a cryptographic code that anyone can send transactions to, sort of like a bank account number.
+A wallet uses two types of keys: a public key and a private key.
+Your public key is a cryptographic code that anyone can send transactions to, sort of like a bank account number or email address.
 Your private key, on the other hand, works similar to your bank PIN.
 This is the key required to access the assets within your wallet.

 When you create a new wallet, you will receive what’s called a seed phrase.
-A seed phrase is a sentence consisting of a random combination of words.
+A seed phrase is a sentence comprising a random combination of words.
 Your seed phrase allows you to access your crypto from anywhere, even if you lose your wallet.
 It is very important to write your seed phrase down and keep it in a safe place.
-Do not put your seed phrase on the computer or your smartphone as people could potentially access it.
+It’s risky to put your seed phrase on a computer or your smartphone as people could potentially access it.

 Types of crypto wallets